 Confirm the adapter wattage

-Make sure that the proper wattage power adapter for your notebook computer is used.
-For the best charging experience, you should use the power adapter and cable included with your Mac notebook.
+Make sure that the proper wattage power adapter for your laptop computer is used.
+For the best charging experience, you should use the power adapter and cable included with your Mac laptop.

 Check for line noise issues

 Unplug the power adapter from the wall, wait 60 seconds, then plug the adapter back in.

 - If the adapter works after this 60-second "rest", you most likely have a line noise issue with your power source.
 You should reset the adapter periodically by repeating this moment of rest.
 This issue occurs when the AC adapter's over-voltage protection feature senses ground noise and then turns off the adapter.